PartTimeJS/Blacklisted-Server-Checking/README.md

 Screenshots:

-Example of a user being warned instantly and left the blacklisted server immediately.\n
+Example of a user being warned instantly and left the blacklisted server immediately.
 ![Spoofer2](/files/Photo2.png)